ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/Phabricator.rst

 to the relevant -commits mailing list.
 If you are not subscribed to the commit list, all mail sent by Phabricator on your behalf will be held for moderation.

-Note that if you use your git user name as Phabricator user name, Phabricator will automatically connect your submits to your Phabricator user in the `Code Repository Browser`_.
+Note that if you use your Subversion user name as Phabricator user name, Phabricator will automatically connect your submits to your Phabricator user in the `Code Repository Browser`_.